Harry von Meter

-Harry von Meter (March 20, 1871 – June 2, 1956; sometimes credited Harry van Meter) was an American silent film actor.
+Harry von Meter (March 20, 1871 – June 2, 1956; sometimes credited as Harry van Meter) was an American actor of stage and silent film.
 He starred in about 200 films in the period from 1912 through 1929.
 He retired from acting just as sound films were beginning.

+Biography

+Harry von Meter was born on March 20, 1871, in Malta Bend, Missouri.
+He was a member of the Rough Riders during the Spanish–American War.
+In his early career he was a stage actor for eighteen years.
+Von Meter worked for the Alcazar stock company at the Alcazar Theatre in San Francisco, California, followed by a move in 1908 to the Valencia stock company at the Valencia Theater in the same city.
+He married actress Isabelle Hayden in 1908 in Oakland, California.

-Born in Malta Bend, Missouri, von Meter was signed by the Thanhouser Company based in New Rochelle, New York in 1912, moving to American Film Studios a year or two later.
+He was signed by the Thanhouser Company based in New Rochelle, New York, in 1912, followed by spending a few months with Nestor Film Company in Hollywood, California, and then a few months with Universal Pictures.
+Around 1913, he moved to American Film Studios in Santa Barbara, California.
 He appeared in the 1923 film The Hunchback of Notre Dame as Monsignor Neufchatel.

-He died in Sawtelle, Los Angeles, California in 1956, at age 85.
+He died in 1956 in Sawtelle, Los Angeles, California, at the age of 85.